11/6/2020

 Chief Operating Officer

 Thanks, Tim.
 During the third quarter, we exceeded our volume expectations across the board while spending well below our forecasted capital.
 The capital savings were largely attributed to achieving our 12% well-cost reduction target for the year.
 Our expectation for full-year capital expenditures remains $3.4 billion to $3.6 billion.
 The savings provided by our well-cost reductions allows us to increase activity and exit the year near the level required to maintain production through 2021.
 Savings will also be used this year to invest in future value drivers for the company.
-Our organic exploration program is as active as ever, and we are optimistic we can capture additional acreage at competitive pricing that will further improve the quality of what we believe is already one of the best portfolios of assets in the industry.
+Our organic exploration program is as active as ever. and we are optimistic we can capture additional acreage at competitive pricing that will further improve the quality of what we believe is already one of the best portfolios of assets in the industry.
 Finally, we are excited to initiate a number of in-field innovations to improve our environmental performance.
 These projects have the potential to both reduce future emissions and improve efficiencies to generate a healthy return on capital.
 In the third quarter, cash operating costs, which includes LOE, transportation, and gathering and processing expenses, were 13% below target.
-LOE savings were generated across the board as we have streamlined our lease-up peak practices and other facets of our production operations.
-We track about 100 different categories of LOE spending, and 94 of these were flattened down in the third quarter, compared to the second quarter on a per-unit basis.
+LOE savings were generated across the board as we have streamlined our lease upkeep practices and other facets of our production operations.
+We track about 100 different categories of LOE spending, and 94 of these were flat to down in the third quarter compared to the second quarter on a per unit basis.
 We are excited about the steady improvements we continue to make.
 I am confident that most of the capital efficiency gains and operating cost reductions we are making this year will sustain into 2021.
 With current oil market fundamentals, we plan to maintain flat oil production in 2021 at about 440,000 barrels per day, which is where we expect to exit the fourth quarter this year.
 Capital required to maintain fourth quarter production throughout the year is about $3.4 billion.
 Due to sustainable cost reductions achieved this year, maintenance capital and the current dividend can now be funded with oil in the mid-30s.
-If oil prices allow, additional funds will be allocated to, one, balance activity across all of our premium plays, including our new South Texas gas play Dorado, and the Powder River Basin.
+If oil prices allow, additional funds will be allocated to, one, balance activity across all of our premium plays, including our new South Texas gas play, Dorado, and the Powder River Basin.
 Two, fund infrastructure investments that further improve our cost structure, increase water reuse, and reduce emissions.
 And three, advance both our domestic and international exploration opportunities.
-At $40 oil, we can meet all of these priorities while spending within 80% of discretionary cash flow and comfortably funding our dividend.
+At $40 a wall, we can meet all of these priorities while spending within 80% of discretionary cash flow and comfortably funding our dividend.
 In late September, we published our 2019 sustainability report that details a number of step change improvements to our performance on emissions, flaring, water use, and safety.
 We reduced our total greenhouse gas intensity rate more than 15%, improving emissions efficiency across all significant sources.
 For the second year in a row, we reduced our methane intensity rate 45%, thanks to an effort to retrofit and remove pneumatic controllers and pumps in the field.
-We continue to find opportunities to reduce flaring.
-Our wellhead gas capture rate improved to .8% last year, and we're on track to be over 99% this year.
+We continue to find opportunities to reduce flaring, Our wellhead gas capture rate improved to 98.8% last year, and we are on track to be over 99% this year.
 Freshwater volumes used in our operations declined nearly 30% as a result of significant expansion of our water reuse capabilities.
-And most importantly, our safety rates, both total recordable incidents and lost time incidents improved significantly.
+And, most importantly, our safety rates, both total recordable incidents and lost time incidents, improved significantly.
 The goal of preparing this report every year is to clearly demonstrate how our ESG efforts are integrated into our strategy, planning, and operations.
 In this year's report, we went a step further with our commitments.
-We established longer term targets for greenhouse gas and methane rate reductions.
+We established longer-term targets for greenhouse gas and methane rate reductions.
 We have also set annual goals to reduce emission rates, which are tied to executive compensation.
-At EOT, our approach to ESG is performance-based.
+At EOG, our approach to ESG is performance-based.
 While we are committed to enhancing disclosure of our policies and metrics that are important to our operations, we evaluate the success of our ESG efforts by performance and performance improvement.
 And just like every other area of our operations, we drive performance improvement through innovation.
 New ideas are coming from every corner of the company, driven by passionate employees who are excited about the opportunity to invent new ways to lower emissions, reduce our freshwater use, and make a stronger positive impact in the communities where we live and work.
 Finally, I want to thank our employees for maintaining focus in a volatile year.
-We have significantly reduced both well-cost and cash unit operating costs.
+We have significantly reduced both well cost and cash unit operating costs.
 We kept a close eye on our environmental and safety performance.
-In fact, the trend indicates we will once again improve well-head gas capture rate and safety rates this year.
-Constant experimentation, exceptional company-wide collaboration, and a no-limits mindset are why I'm confident EOG will continue to lead the industry on performance and technology.
+In fact, the trend indicates we will once again improve wellhead gas capture rate and safety rates this year.
+Constant experimentation Exceptional company-wide collaboration and a no-limits mindset are why I'm confident EOG will continue to lead the industry on performance and technology.
 Here's Ken to provide details on our newest play, Dorado.

 speaker

-Ken Bedeker
+Ken Baedeker

-EVP, Exploration and Production
+Executive Vice President, Exploration and Production

 speaker